 We can fixate on specifications all day long, but the proof is on the road, so let’s get going.
 Pulling out of the driveway and gently opening up the throttle on ‘Road’ (Normal) setting is even and smooth, albeit a bit ‘rattly’ - a characteristic, not a defect of the new RevMax.

 When the throttles are opened, any reservations are dispelled.
 The power and torque are delivered sparingly at first, but as critical revs are reached, the VVT takes over and beckons the engine to ever more exertion as the exhaust and induction notes work to a mutually satisfying crescendo.

 Into and out of the corners, Nightster is obedient and predictable, responding politely to the throttle and leaning elegantly at the apexes.
 Suspension, on my admittedly limited test through Melbourne’s Dandenongs, is firm but not harsh.
 The Sportster S had a habit of kicking back through the seat on uneven surfaces, but Nightster is relatively unaffected by the vagaries of the tarmac, a testimony perhaps to a tried and true set-up.
 Harley claims the handling is “razor sharp”, helped by a low centre of gravity, mid-mount foot control and a forward riding position.

-To add to riding pleasure and safety, various enhancements aid the rider utilising electronic assistance for traction control, braking and deceleration.
+To add to riding pleasure and safety, various enhancements aid the rider in utilising electronic assistance for traction control, braking and deceleration.
 Select any of the three riding modes: Rain, Road and Sport.

 For those new Nightster owners, there’s the ‘Adversary’ range of accessories and custom parts ranging from pillion kits and forward controls to cosmetic enhancements like mirrors, pegs and various ‘medallions’.
 There are no touring or luggage options as yet.